iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- important to consider, and discuss with patients and document, ceilings of care; clinical frailty score helpful (less than 5 is less frail and more likely to benefit from critical care, 5 or more is more frail and less likely to benefit from critical care.)
+- important to consider, and discuss with patients and document ceilings of care; clinical frailty score helpful (less than 5 is less frail and more likely to benefit from critical care, 5 or more is more frail and less likely to benefit from critical care.)

 #

 - important to be careful with fluids (no role unless pt is shocked, might make oxygenation worse), steroids (no role, likely to increase mortality), no role for routine antipyretic administration to treat fever